Ephraim67/Roadmap.sh-projects/Task-Tracker-CLI/README.md

 # Task Tracker CLI

 A simple command-line tool for tracking tasks.
-Add, list, update, delete, and manage the status of your tasks — right from your terminal!
+Add, list, update, delete, and manage the status of your tasks — right from your terminal from https://roadmap.sh/projects/task-tracker!

 ## Features